DataDog/integrations-core/docs/developer/base/openmetrics.md

 -----

 OpenMetrics is used for collecting metrics via the CNCF-backed OpenMetrics format.
 This version is the default version for all new OpenMetric-checks, and it is compatible with Python 3 only.
-There were flaws with the original implementation of the Prometheus/OpenMetrics check, including performance issues, abnormal class signature, and inability to define multiple endpoints.

 ## Interface